computerjazz/react-native-swipe-calendar/README.md

 ### Hooks

 If you render your own components via `DayComponent`, you may need access to more internal state than is available on props.
-This state may be accessed via the exported `useCalendarContext()` hook:
+This state may be accessed via the exported `useCalendarContext()` hook.

+>NOTE: Be careful about performance!
+Lots of `DayCompoennts` are rendered at any given time.
+You may need to wrap memoized inner wrappers around your custom components.

 ```typescript
 type CalendarContextValue = {